-St. Paul’s Labyrinth (Volunteer at St. Paul’s Labyrinth in the West End)Organization Name: St. Paul’s Labyrinth
+St. Paul’s Labyrinth (Volunteer at walking meditation space at St. Paul’s Church in the West End)Organization Name: St. Paul’s Labyrinth

-Opportunity Title: Volunteer at St. Paul’s Labyrinth in the West End
+Opportunity Title: Volunteer at walking meditation space at St. Paul’s Church in the West End

 Category: Social and Community Service

 Commitment: Ongoing Opportunity (> 1 year)